Why Should Marketers Target the Subconscious Mind?

 Research by evolutionary psychologists suggests that many of our subconscious and automatic responses relate to our instincts for survival.
 We do not act randomly or irrationally as some writers suggest.
-Indeed, research by Alex Pouget, Associate Professor of brain and cognitive science at the University of Rochester, discovered that people can make optimal decisions, but only if the choice is made by their subconscious mind.
+Indeed, research by Alex Pouget, Associate Professor of brain and cognitive science at the University of Rochester, discovered that people can make optimal decisions.
+But only if the choice is made by their subconscious mind.

 Our subconscious mind has a rational purpose, to protect us from danger and respond quickly without depleting mental energy.
 People don’t consciously decide to ignore advertising banners or stop to read the copy.
 These are decisions we automatically make to ease the process of navigating a site.
-They allow us to focus on what our brain decides are the more important tasks at that moment in time.
+They allow us to focus on what our brain decides is the more important task at that moment in time.
 This is not irrational, it’s what has made our species so successful.

 Implication for CRO: